 Creatine is best known for boosting athletic performance, but I was most interested in the research promoting its benefits of improved muscle recovery and enhanced cognitive function.

-As a busy mom of three littles and online entrepreneur, I’ve been struggling with fatigue and recovering from my strength and conditioning workouts.
+As a busy mom of three littles and an online entrepreneur, I’ve been struggling with fatigue and recovering from my strength and conditioning workouts.

 Creatine is a natural compound produced in your body from amino acids, the building blocks of protein.
 Creatine monohydrate is the safest and most well-studied supplement.
 Taking creatine provides your body with extra fuel to build muscle, and increase strength and power.
 Also, reducing muscle fatigue and enhancing your recovery.